-Our handy URL Selector makes it easy to enter relative URLs and select New URLs from existing pages in your store.
-This helps reduce errors and ensures that traffic is redirected to a page that actually exists!
+The URL Selector makes it easy to enter relative URLs and select New URLs from existing pages in your store.
+This helps reduce errors and ensures that traffic is redirected to a page that actually exists.

-Once you've entered any individual URL redirects you want to create, click Save to submit your changes.
+Once you've entered any individual URL redirects you want to create, click Save Changes.

 Migrating URLs from an Existing Store

-Considering migrating to Volusion, but concerned about losing SEO value?
-No need to worry!
-Our URL Redirects will provide new routes for any traffic, whether from a bot indexing your site or visitors following older links.
+If you're migrating to Volusion and concerned about losing SEO value, URL Redirects will provide new routes for any site traffic, from search bots to store customers.

 Add Redirects In Bulk

-If you have a lot of redirects to create, you may find it easier to import a spreadsheet with a list of values.
-We've made that part easy, too!
+If you have a lot of redirects to create (such is the case when migrating from another platform), you may find it easier to import a spreadsheet with a list of values.

 To upload in bulk: